AniSoph/The-Elusive-Green-Experiment/README.md

 # The-Elusive-Green-Experiment

 In recent years the rise of social movements and political parties, concerned with climate protection, indicate a change in the  awareness of environmental issues.
-This greater awareness is reflected in more ....
+This greater awareness is reflected in more.